Otsego County Fair will offer new and improved events, vendors

 “If you haven’t been to the Otsego County Fair in the last several years, this is your year to come,” she said.
 “I think it’s going to be a good fair, with all of the upgrades and the changes that we’ve made on our end and trying to present a better fair.”

-The fair is scheduled to run from Aug.
-1 to 6 in Morris.
+The fair opened Tuesday, Aug.
+1 and is scheduled to run through Sunday.
 Opening day is agriculture day with free admission, limited vendors and no midway.
 Gillette’s midway is slated to open 2 p.m.
 Wednesday.

 Upgrades to the fairgrounds infrastructure including painting and trimming to fair buildings, new fences, new PA systems, newly completed water lines, jersey barriers painted black and white along the grandstand racetrack and flowerboxes lining the entrance to the fair.